htcondor/htcondor/docs/platform-specific/microsoft-windows.rst

 The *condor\_credd* daemon manages secure password storage.
-A single running instance of the *condor\_credd* within an HTCondor pool is necessary in order to provide the feature described in section `8.2.4 <#x76-5770008.2.4>`__, where a job runs as the submitting user, instead of as a temporary user that has strictly limited access capabilities.
+A single running instance of the *condor\_credd* within an HTCondor pool is necessary in order to provide the feature described in :ref:`platform-specific/microsoft-windows:executing jobs as the submitting user`, where a job runs as the submitting user, instead of as a temporary user that has strictly limited access capabilities.

 It is first necessary to select the single machine on which to run the *condor\_credd*.
 Often, the machine acting as the pool's central manager